 Nightmare on Elm Street

 Spiders, falling rocks, and bats, oh my.
-Atleast Freddy shows up as a boss occasionally.
-Other than that, there was nothing that even remotely had any connection to the movie series.
-But it can’t be worse then Friday the 13th, AKA “looking through a million random cabins and barely ever seeing Jason anywhere till the end.”
+At least Freddy shows up as a boss occasionally.
+Other than that, there was nothing that even remotely had any connection to the Nightmare on Elm Street movies.
+It’s probably worse than Friday the 13th, AKA “looking through a million random cabins and barely ever seeing Jason anywhere till the end.”

 The Evil Dead